How we plan to grow your profits

 Most web marketing is carried out by people making changes based on either best practices or their gut intuition.
 At best, they watch to see whether the numbers go up or down.
 At worst, they don’t even track it.

 Either way, that’s a terrible way to make changes.
 Because in any system, there are many external factors—things that change every day, including traffic sources, traffic quality, and other changes to the business.
-The best way is to eliminate those external factors by carrying out an A/B-test.
+The best approach is to eliminate those external factors by carrying out an A/B-test.

 What is an A/B-test?